plasma-umass/slipcover/README.md

 # slipcover
-Faster python profiling through slippery bytecodes
+Faster python coverage by slipping bytecodes in